jupe/home.js/README.md

+* IN PROGRESS! *

 home.js
 =======

-* IN PROGRESS! *

 General (home) automation framework based on node.js and mongoDB.

 The aim is to provide a framework for home automation that can be used for example to control the lights on when the motion detector can see the movement.
-At first version I'll implement onewire support for get temperatures and after that purpose is to get zwave support as well.
+At first version will support onewire for get temperatures and then purpose is to get also zwave support.

+## Test

-Tested with node.js versions:
+Tested against node.js versions:

 | 0.10      | 0.8      | 0.6 |
 |  --- | --- |--- |